WwZzz/easyFL/README.md

 This repository is PyTorch implementation for paper [Federated Learning with Fair Averaging](https://arxiv.org/abs/2104.14937) which is accepted by IJCAI-21 Conference.

 Our easyFL is a strong and reusable experimental platform for research on federated learning (FL) algorithm.
-It is easy for FL-beginner to quickly realize and compare popular centralized federated learning algorithms.
+It is easy for FL-researchers to quickly realize and compare popular centralized federated learning algorithms.

 ## Table of Contents
 - [Requirements](#Requirements)